Dive1995/Dive1995/README.md

 - 🚀  &nbsp; Exited to learn new languages and frameworks.
 - 🌱  &nbsp; Learning more about Backend Architectures and Frontend Developement.
 - 👀  &nbsp; Inrested in Web3 & Blockchain.
-- ⚡️  &nbsp; Currently learning .NET Microservices with Kubernetes & Docker.
+- ⚡️  &nbsp; Currently creating a Job Portal with React

 <!-- <h3> 🛠 &nbsp;Languages and Tools</h3> -->